List of Marvel Comics teams and organizations: Outcasts (Mutants version)

-The Outcasts are a fictional group of mutants appearing in American comic books.
+The Outcasts are a group of mutants.
 They were depicted as disguised as an entertainment troupe during the Age of Apocalypse.
-The group includes Brute, Mastermind, Soaron, Toad, X-Man and their leader, Forge.
+The group includes Brute, Mastermind, Soaron, Toad, X-Man, and their leader, Forge.
 Later recruits were Sonique and Essex.
 All but Sonique, Soaron and X-Man are slain by either Essex or Domino and her Marauders.

 Outlaws

 The Outlaws are an elite version of the Wild Pack.

+Outliers

+The Outliers are a group of young mutants on the run from a mutant hunting organization ran by Dr. Corina Ellis.
+The group eventually are found by and join the X-Men.

+The group consists of Deathdream, Jitter, Ransom, Calico, and Calico's horse Ember.
+They first appeared in X-Men (Vol. 6) #1 (August, 2024).

 P

 Pacific Overlords

+The Pacific Overlords are an organization appearing in American comic books published by Marvel Comics.

-The Pacific Overlords is a fictional supervillain team consisted largely of humans mutated by Doctor Demonicus.
+The Pacific Overlords are a supervillain team consisted largely of humans mutated by Doctor Demonicus.